Position

 Q: Are there any pests or diseases I should worry about with Portuguese laurel?

-A: Generally, Portuguese laurel is quite hardy, but do keep an eye out for aphids or scale insects.
+A: Generally, Portuguese laurel is quite hardy, but keep an eye out for aphids or scale insects.
 If you notice any issues, a spray with a general pesticide can help keep your hedge healthy!